 As Carrapateena continues to expand their refuge chamber inventory, the system will be able to provide centralised operational monitoring of their entire fleet via a secure, locally hosted webpage that is easily accessible from any computer, tablet or smartphone.
-During standby mode, GuardIAN will check for refuge chamber faults; thereby reducing maintenance requirements.
+During standby mode, GuardIAN Refuge Chamber Monitoring will check for faults and abnormalities; thereby reducing maintenance requirements.

-An advantage for OZ Minerals was the ability to closely monitor occupants of a refuge chamber during an emergency.
-GuardIAN’s live video streaming can greatly assist in evacuation planning; providing the capability to determine the capacity of the refuge chamber and monitor the well-being of its occupants.
+An advantage for OZ Minerals was the ability to monitor occupants of a refuge chamber during an emergency closely.
+GuardIAN’s live video streaming can assist in evacuation planning; providing the capability to monitor the capacity of a refuge chamber and well-being of its occupants.
 When activated, the cameras will send a live, recorded stream of both the interior and exterior of the refuge chamber.